NamrataSonii/SOC-Detection-Lab/README.md

 - Mapping detections to the MITRE ATT&CK framework
 - Investigating a complete multi-stage attack chain end-to-end
 - Correlating events across multiple Event IDs to reconstruct attacker behavior
+- Writing incident response playbooks for each detection

+---

+## Screenshots

+Evidence screenshots from detections firing in Splunk are available in the [Screenshots](./Screenshots/) folder.

 ---